hackforla/design-systems/.github/ISSUE_TEMPLATE/ff-usability-analysis.md

 ---

-Project: `Project Management` and milestone: `Figma Foundations Usability Tests` Recording link: http...
+Project: `Project Management` and milestone: `Figma Foundations Usability Tests`

+Recording link: http...
-# Analyzers
+# Analysis
-Each analyzer assigned to this participant should add their name as a checkbox item.
+Each person assigned to analyze this participant should add their name as a checkbox item.
 - [ ] Dongchen
 - [ ] Wataru
 - [ ] ...